 I really love the way the nuggets bake up into sweet, slightly crunchy, peanut butter streusel.
 They’re much more delicate than regular streusel, which is made with sugar and flour.

 The peanut butter “streusel” is very easy to make in a mixer or with a hand mixer.
 Just mix up peanut butter, powdered sugar, a pinch of salt, and a tiny bit of (optional) coffee extract.

-Spread the sweet peanut buttery nuggets all over the tops of the rolls.
+Sprinkle the sweet peanut buttery nuggets all over the tops of the rolls.
 If some falls down in between the rolls, that’s completely okay.

-My friend Sandi from Fearless Dining can hook you up with some gluten free cinnamon rolls with a peanut butter glaze you’re going to love.
+I’ve not tried to convert this particular recipe, but my friend Sandi from Fearless Dining can hook you up with some gluten free cinnamon rolls with a peanut butter glaze you’re going to love.

 A Note About Measurements